 December 18, 2011

-My first fine dining experience in Lima took place at Astrid y Gastón, which was ranked #42 in the world (and was the only Peruvian place on the list).
+My first fine dining experience in Lima took place at Astrid y Gastón, which was ranked #42 in the world (and the only Peruvian restaurant on the list).

-It was my second time ordering a tasting menu, and my first time committing to a three-hour meal by myself.
+It was my second time ordering a tasting menu (the first was at El Cielo in Medellín) and my first time committing to a three-hour meal by myself.

-Astrid y Gastón has since moved to a new location, and I'm looking forward to returning the next time I'm in town.
+Astrid y Gaston has since moved to a new location, and I look forward to returning the next time I'm in Lima.
+In 2021, Astrid y Gastón was ranked #4 in Latin America.

 Osso